 - Hats with a brim may keep you cool as well as warm.

-- Ponchos, thank you, Kathy!
-This way our hands are free.
+- Ponchos, this way our hands are free.

-- Backpack, thank you, Wendy!
-We may need one to walk a distance to get help.
+- Backpack, we may need one to walk a distance to get help.

 - Toilet paper.